contentlayerdev/contentlayer/packages/contentlayer/README.md

   - [x] Local content (Markdown, MDX, JSON, YAML)
   - [x] Contentful
   - [x] Sanity
+- Live-reload on content changes
+- Fast and incremental builds (many times faster than Gatsby in most cases)
-- Simple but powerful schema DSL to design your content model
+- Simple but powerful schema DSL to design your content model (validates your content and generates types)
 - Auto-generated TypeScript types based on your content model (e.g. frontmatter)

 ### Roadmap